-Their latest project involves taking on the building next door, which they’ll convert into a tap room in 2019.
-Not only will you be able to enjoy the freshest possible beers on site, as well as sample their new-release, experimental beers, it’ll also be an open space for live music and comedy.
+Their latest project was to take on the building next door, which has been converted into a tap room.
+Not only can you enjoy the freshest possible beers on site, as well as sample their new-release, experimental beers, it’s also an open space for live music and comedy.
 Lucky Abingdonians!
-Beyond that, they plan to use the space to expand their shop, to offer a broader range of products.
-Plus, when the time is right, they will have the capacity to bring the bottling or canning in-house.
+They've also expanded their shop, to offer a broader range of products.
+When the time is right, they will have the capacity to bring the bottling or canning in-house.

-Beer styles – traditional and the more weird and whacky
+Beer styles – traditional to the weird and whacky

 As you might have gathered, the majority of Loose Cannon beer drinkers enjoy it from cask (60% of production, with 30% keg and the rest bottles) at their local pub.
 These are the more traditional styles.
 But there’s also a playful side to Loose Cannon and Will feels strongly you need to keep both alive.
 Hence the 18 new releases each year mentioned in the Beer Challenge.
 These are made as a single trial batch and their popularity monitored.
 In the future, they’ll be able to get feedback direct from the tap room.
 Ideal.
 Doing these new beers every month is vital, Will says, to trial new methods, keep the team on their toes and make work even more engaging.
 Oh yes, and the locals love it, too.